Meet the team..

 Kaz has facilitated leadership development initially as an educational consultant at the University of Cumbria and later for a number of prime leadership development companies including Brathay Trust, Indigo Children’s Services as well as with FRA.
 She has supported leaders in a range of public sector and corporate organisations including schools, colleges, health care organisations, charities, County Councils and corporates.

 Kaz has had national influence supporting the development of impact evaluation in the children’s workforce.
-She has worked extensively across the UK and in Australia, and is a widely-published author on evaluation.
-Her other academic work includes publications in journals and books on leadership, empowerment and agency, and research methods.
+She has worked extensively across the UK and in Australia, and is a widely-published author on leadership, empowerment and agency, and research methods.
 She frequently presents keynotes, seminars and workshops, and convenes conferences.
 Kaz remains an active researcher, and in 2012 won the University of Cumbria’s excellence award for enterprise, and in 2016 won the same award for research excellence.

 Kaz brings this wealth of cross-sector leadership knowledge, experience and facilitation skill to FRA.